Format guide

 What is the difference between Winners Lane and King of the Court?

-King of the Court runs on a single court with a queue.
-Winners Lane runs on multiple courts with no queue.
+King of the Court is the compact one-court winner-stays-on format.
+Winners Lane runs on multiple courts with everyone playing at the same time.
 In Winners Lane, every player is on court every round, and partners rotate automatically.
-King of the Court is best for small groups with one court; Winners Lane is the natural step up when you have two or more courts and want everyone playing at the same time.
+Winners Lane is the natural step up when you have two or more courts and want everyone playing at the same time.